Rental Inspection Photography FAQ Contact

 Add-on

-Move-in inspection plus 6 or 12-monthly checks.
+Move-in inspection plus six-monthly or annual check-ups.
 Fixed arrangement, predictable documentation.

 Package

-Thorough initial inspection, then a 30–40 minute check between each guest stay.
-Available as a prepaid bundle.
+Thorough initial inspection, then a 30–40 min check between each guest stay.
+Available as a prepaid package.

 Package

-Before listing: we walk through and give you a prioritised list of what to address.
-Better tenants, fewer problems from day one.
+Before listing the property: we walk through it and provide a prioritised list of what to address.

 Pre-rental